 (For more information, check out this article on damping off from Wikipedia).

-If you find that you have trouble keeping the air and soil humid enough, you do have some options.
-One option is to use a cloche (mentioned earlier).
+If you find that you have trouble soil moisture and humidity, you do have some options.
+One is to use a cloche (mentioned earlier).

 You can also use a humidity dome – you can buy one or make your own (learn more here).